 Usually the bugs are worst shortly after the snow melts off, when there are ample puddles of snowmelt for them to breed and once temperatures are warm enough.
 Once the puddles evaporate or drain off, the bugs subside, though they continue to be a nuisance near perennial water sources.

-The snow melted off our route just recently; in fact, we may still encounter a few lingering patches on north-facing and leeward slopes.
+The snow melted off our route just recently; we may still encounter a few lingering patches on north-facing and leeward slopes.
 So, it is possible that we will be there for the first hatch, but we’re likely ahead of it — temperatures are not quite warm enough yet.

 Source: Brian Robinson, Yosemite backcountry ranger, and National Snow Analyses

 There are overlooks of Yosemite Valley along the route that are surrounded by vertical cliffs.
 Beware here!

 We will be crossing Yosemite Creek, which at this time of year is swollen with snowmelt.
 However, this past winter was a low snow year and its flow should be less than average.
 Plus, there’s a bridge over the creek just upstream of Yosemite Falls.

 We will not be in any avalanche terrain.

 We are starting from a popular trailhead and using popular trails.
 However, do not expect cell reception, even along the rim of Yosemite Valley (where there is a cell tower).